 Highway of Waterfalls

-Hike to Susan Creeks Falls Off of Oregon’s Highway of Waterfalls
+Hike to Susan Creek Falls Off of Oregon’s Highway of Waterfalls

 Something you’ll notice when driving in Southern Oregon: The highways are beautiful.
 And perhaps none more enchanting than the Highway of Waterfalls.